 The Catahoula Leopard dog may also suffer from deafness, particularly as they age.
 While this is rare, it is still something that your breeder should know of and be able to help with.
 They should also be able to screen out breeding dogs who may struggle with this.
 Be aware that this is more common in any breed with Merle coloring, as the genes appear to be linked and do ask your breeder or local vet for more information, if you are concerned at any time.

 A common trait with all larger dogs can also be found in the Catahoula, especially if they aren’t being exercised as much as they would if they were working.
 Obesity is a growing problem in domesticated dogs, and this can easily come down to overfeeding your pet.
 If you do think your dog is getting a little heavier (you can easily spot this around the waist – you should be able to feel your dogs ribs while stroking them but not be able to see them), then try cutting down on their or taking them for another short walk during the day.
+Head over to our review of dog food for weight loss for more alternatives.

 The Catahoula Leopard temperament is generally very loving and affectionate, although they are also very strong and independent creatures.
 That said, they will always want to be by the side of their favorite human, and being alone for long periods of time is definitely not suited to this breed.
 They are also extremely energetic, as they were initially bred as herding dogs, so will need to be kept busy.